-It didn’t improve much even when we had a more contrasty, warm tone being reflected in the glass with the table top behind it.
+It didn’t improve much even when we had more contrast and a warm tone being reflected in the glass with the table top behind it.

-So the next stage was to try positioning myself so that the glass of water is back-lit, rather than side lit.
+So the next stage was to try positioning myself so that the glass of water is back-lit, and not side lit.

 Would my photograph make an interesting drawing?

 Even though I’m looking through the camera lens, I’m still thinking of how would I approach the subject if I was drawing it.
 Would my photograph make an interesting drawing?
 I’m looking at the photograph on the left at the reflections on the side of the glass and judging their tonal range.